 Identification on drawing floor plans

-Duplex telecommunications outlets (T/Os) for WAPs shall have a distinct symbol on the drawings; preferably a number 30 orange dot.
+Single telecommunications outlets (T/Os) for WAPs shall have a distinct symbol on the drawings; preferably a number 30 orange dot.

 Cabling infrastructure

-Each Telecommunications outlet (T/O) for a WAP is to be served by two (2) category 6A cables terminated with an 8P8C connector onto a 24 port Cat6A Copper Patch Panel.
+Each Telecommunications outlet (T/O) for a WAP is to be served by one category 6A cable terminated with an 8P8C connector onto a category 6A Copper Patch Panel.

-Cable locations/mounting will be designed in the Admin areas for below ceiling and flush mounted WAPs.
-Any exceptions, such as high-density locations, shall be approved by Raleigh IT.
+Cable locations/mounting shall be designed in the administrative areas for below ceiling and flush mounted WAPs.
+Any exceptions, such as high-density locations, require review by USPS before installation.

 Power requirements: All USPS WAP’s utilize PoE (Power over Ethernet).
 No power outlets (120 Volt) are required to support wireless access points.